sophiacarlone/CS473---Computer-Vision/Assignment1/Response.md

 \end{bmatrix}
 ```
 <br>
-For the y direction, everything would be the same, except that the -r_x on the top right and the 0 on the bottom left would be switched:
+For the y direction, everything would be the same, except that the $`-r_x`$ on the top right and the 0 on the bottom left would be switched:

 ```math
 M_{S_y}^{-1} =